Waiari Water Supply Scheme

 The plant will mainly service the Papamoa coastal strip/Te Tumu growth areas and provide a backup for Western Bay of Plenty District Council's Te Puke water supply.

-Construction will start in 2018 and is expected to be completed in 2021.
+Construction is expected to be completed in 2021.

 Why do we need a new water supply?